How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 After your time exploring the tea plantations of Munnar, it’s time for the 4-hour journey to Thekkady.
 You’ll arrive with enough time to settle into your accommodation before the evening’s highlight.

-If you are looking for an unusual place to stay in Kerala, try the fabulous Noah’s Nest Tree House.
-Wake up surrounded by nature and sit on a balcony overlooking the peaceful Periyar River.
+If you are looking for an unusual place to stay, try Noah’s Nest Tree House.

 Explore the below map for the latest accommodation deals for your dates in Thekkady: